Speak with a local attorney now:

 MyAccident.org provides a free version of your Kentucky accident report.
 This report holds all the details from the Motor Vehicle Crash Police Report form with the exception of personal information like the names and contact information for those involved.

-To request your crash report online from the Kentucky State Police Portal, you will need to provide information about the accident and specific driver or vehicle information involved in the crash.
+To request your crash report from the Kentucky State Police, you will need to visit a post location.
+Be ready to provide information about the accident and specific driver or vehicle information involved in the crash.
 You will need to provide your driver's license number and may be asked for other identifying information, such as your report number, VIN number, or last name.
-In order to obtain a crash report, you must pay the required electronic fee of $10.00 per report, or $5.00 to order and receive your report by mail.

 3. Other Data Sites like LexisNexis or CrashDocs